cryptidtech/multicid/README.md

 ## Current Status

-This crate supports the full CIDv0 and CIDv1 [specification][3] as used in IPFS and the VLADs used in provenance log based applications.
+This crate supports the full CIDv0 and CIDv1 [specification][3] as used in IPFS and the VLAD [specification][4] used in provenance log based applications.
 For technical details on either, please refer to their respective specifications linked above.

 ### What are VLADs?